-The timing of the review of the child protection aspects of the Care Plan should be as in Section 2, Frequency of Looked After Children's Reviews.
+The timing of the review of the child protection aspects of the Care Plan should be as in Section 2, Frequency of Children in our Care Reviews.

-The Looked After Children's Review, when reviewing the child protection aspects of the plan, should consider whether the criteria continue to be met for the child to remain the subject of a Child Protection Plan.
+When reviewing the child protection aspects of the plan, those present should consider whether the criteria continue to be met for the child to remain the subject of a Child Protection Plan.

 Consideration must be given to ensuring that the multi-agency contribution to the review of the Child Protection Plan is addressed within the review of the Care Plan.

 It is the responsibility of the Independent Reviewing Officer (IRO) to record the review.
 A written record of the decisions will be completed and circulated by the IRO to all participants within 5 working days of the meeting.
 This should also be sent to the Children's Social Care Manager who will consider the decisions made at the review - see Section 13, Review Decisions.

 The full written record of the review will be completed within 15 working days of the review.
 The full record should contain an accurate and comprehensive record of the meeting, or meetings, which constituted the review and of the views of all those who attended or were consulted as part of the review process.
 The record should also reflect the review process for a designated long term foster placement where a meeting did not take place.
 Children's Social Care case support will send copies out to all relevant parties who have provided their full name and address on the attendance sheet within 20 working days of the completion of the review.

 The decisions should have any identifying details removed as necessary, for example, exceptionally, the address of the placement.